iudex/iudex/README.md

 Therefore new ways to calculate reputation can replace current ones, if the public deems them more appropriate or accurate.

+## A live example frontend interfacing with the API is [available here](http://iudex.on.ether.camp:8080/frontend/).

+Make sure to check the frontend, within Mist too!

 ### Verification process

 Before verification can proceed, a user has to create a new Iudex account, which